 The Shan saw this as their chance.
 On July 25 they conducted a surprise attack on the camp of the gendarmerie in Prae and killed most of the gendarmes.
 The commissioner, the Thai civil servants and a number of Chinese businessmen fled the city.
 The commissioner was a few days later captured by some local people who handed him over to be killed by the Shan.

-Following their victory, they next overran the prison where they freed the prisoners and shared the loot of 40.000 rupi.
+Following their victory, the Shan next overran the prison where they freed the prisoners and shared the loot of 40.000 rupi.
 Some of this money was used to issue a reward of 300 rupi for the decapitated head of any Thai the local people could bring them.

-After the victory at Phrae the Shan turned their attetion to Lampang where the young Captain Makvard Jensen had been posted only a few days before on the 29th of July from Chiangmai together with a force of 1 lieutenant and 54 private soldiers and now manned the city’s barricades day and night.
+After the victory at Phrae, the Shan turned their attention to Lampang where the young Captain Hans Marqvard Jensen had been posted only a few days before on the 29th of July from Chiangmai together with a force of 1 lieutenant and 54 private soldiers and now manned the city’s barricades day and night.

 At dawn on August 4 the Shan attacked.
-Many of the private gendarmes fled but Markvard Jensen managed to hold the barricades and push back the Shan force.
+Many of the private gendarmes fled but Marqvard Jensen managed to hold the barricades and push back the Shan force.
 The heads of the killed Shan rebels were put on sticks outside the house of the Prince.
-In his report, Markvard Jensen writes that he counted 19 killed Shans and later another six were found.
+In his report, Marqvard Jensen writes that he counted 19 killed Shans and later another six were found.
 In the local prison another 26 Shan were kept under arrest.
-Fearing their escape the local regent ordered them all decapitated which doubled the loss of the Shan.
+Fearing their escape, the local regent ordered them all decapitated which doubled the loss of the Shan.

-By now, major reinforcements had arrived North Siam from Bangkok and other places and the Shan were repulses and gave up and fled across the border.
+By now, major reinforcements had arrived from Bangkok and other places and the Shan were repulsed and gave up and fled across the border to Burma.

-In early October, Markvard Jensen became aware of a regrouped rebels force was closing in on Lampang from the North and he made off for Phayao with a force of 270 men.
+In early October, Marqvard Jensen became aware of a force of regrouped rebels who were closing in on Lampang from the North and he made off for Phayao with a force of 270 men.
 On the 13th of October he had reached an area few kilometres south of Phayao.
-As his troops needed rest he continued himself with one lietenant and 23 men on the next morning.
+As his troops needed rest he continued himself with one lieutenant and 23 men on the next morning.
 When about to cross a small stream they noticed some of the Shan in the jungle on the other side and opened fire which was returned.

 The inscription on the monument reads: